tradeup rating

 Website

-• Practice trading (click the person icon in the bottom left menu to create a demo account)
+• Practice trading (click the person icon at the bottom of the left-side menu to create a demo account)

 • Economic calendar (click the Discover icon in the left-hand menu)

-Charting is more advanced on the website than the mobile app, and it includes a price ladder on the right-hand side.
+As expected, charting is more advanced here than on the mobile app.
+This time, there is also a price ladder (look for it on the right-hand side).

 Desktop Platform

-TradeUP also has a desktop platform, which is similar to the website version.
-This platform includes pre-installed layouts and right-click trading.
-The demo ticket supports bracket orders, which are not available on the live order form.
+TradeUP also has a desktop platform.
+It looks similar to the web-based system, but this version includes pre-built layouts and right-click trading.
+The demo ticket includes bracket orders, which don’t appear on the live order form.

 TradeUP Fees

-TradeUP has no minimum deposit requirements.
-You can open an account with any amount, or even no deposit at all.
-Once an account is open, there are no minimums for trading, no inactivity fees, and no other charges.
+TradeUP has no account minimums.
+You can open an account with any deposit amount or with no deposit at all.
+Once the account is open, there are no trading minimums and no fees for inactivity or anything else.

-In addition to these impressive benefits, TradeUP does not charge commissions on stock and options trades.
-Even index options, which usually have per-contract fees at other brokers, are free at TradeUP (though exchange and regulatory fees are passed on to customers).
+On top of this very attractive pricing, TradeUP charges no commissions on stock and options trades.
+Even index options, which usually come with per-contract charges at most brokerage firms, are completely free at TradeUP; exchange and regulatory fees are passed onto the customer.

-TradeUP does charge a commission on OTC trades: 0.02¢ per share, with a maximum of 5% of the trade value.
+TradeUP does charge a commission on OTC trades; it is 0.02¢ per share with a maximum of 5% of trade value.

 Bonus Features

-Dividend Reinvestment Plan: Only manual reinvestment is available.
+Dividend Reinvestment Plan: Only manual reinvesting is available.

-IPO Access: TradeUP clients can buy shares of Initial Public Offerings before they hit the secondary market.
-To see upcoming IPOs, open the mobile app and tap the Portfolio icon at the bottom.
-Then, tap the blue More icon in the middle of the Portfolio page, followed by the green IPO button.
+IPO Access: TradeUP clients can purchase shares of Initial Public Offerings before they begin trading on the secondary market.
+To see a list of upcoming stock launches, open the mobile app and tap the Portfolio icon in the bottom menu.
+Next, tap the blue More icon that appears in the middle of the Portfolio page.
+Finally, tap the green IPO button.

-Extended-hours Trading: Pre-market and after-hours trading are available.
-The early session begins at 4:00 AM EST, and the post-market session ends at 8:00 PM.
-TradeUP also offers 24/5 overnight trading in many stocks and ETFs.
+Extended-hours Trading: Pre-market and after-hours trading are both available at TradeUP.
+The early session starts at 4:00 am, EST. The post-market session ends at 8:00 pm.
+TradeUP also provides overnight trading in many stocks and ETFs; these securities trade 24/5.

-Fractional Shares: Trades for stocks and ETFs can be placed in whole dollars, with a $5 minimum.
+Fractional Shares: Stock and ETF trades can be entered in whole-dollar amounts with a $5 minimum.

 Individual Retirement Accounts: Roth, Traditional, and Rollover IRAs are available.

-Fully-paid Securities Lending Program: TradeUP offers a securities lending program where investors can earn extra income by lending out their equity shares.
+Fully-paid Securities Lending Program: Investors at TradeUP can generate extra income by lending out their stock shares.

 Our Recommendations

-Stock and ETF Trading: With access to OTC stocks, IPOs, margin, fractional shares, and multiple trading platforms, TradeUP comes highly recommended.
+Stock and ETF Trading: With OTC stocks, IPOs, margin, fractional shares, and multiple trading platforms, TradeUP is an easy recommendation.

-Long-Term Investing & Retirement Planning: For long-term investing, we recommend Charles Schwab instead.
+Long-Term Investing & Retirement Planning: TradeUP is not an especially strong brokerage firm for long-term investing.
+We suggest Charles Schwab instead.

-Small Investors: Thanks to its zero-commission pricing, no account minimums, and fractional-share trading, TradeUP is a great choice for small accounts.
+Small Investors: TradeUP is a good choice for small accounts, thanks mainly to its zero-commission pricing, no account minimums, and fractional-share trading.

-Mutual Funds: TradeUP does not offer mutual funds.
-We suggest looking at Charles Schwab for this.
+Mutual Funds: TradeUP does not offer mutual funds, but Charles Schwab does, and that’s our pick.

 TradeUP Review Verdict